 If you live with pain that doesn’t improve with standard medical treatments, it may be time to consider if rhizotomy can help.
-Martin Quiroga, DO, MBA, and Eduardo Otero Loperena, MD, at Michigan Advanced Pain & Spine have helped many patients overcome their pain and restore their quality of life with rhizotomy.
+Martin Quiroga, DO, MBA, at Michigan Advanced Pain & Spine has helped many patients overcome their pain and restore their quality of life with rhizotomy.
 This minimally invasive procedure can ease your pain for nine months to several years.
 To learn how it can help you get back to an active life, call the office in Warren, Michigan, or schedule an appointment online today.

 Rhizotomy is a minimally invasive procedure to stop pain signals from traveling through a precisely targeted spinal nerve.
 As a result, the nerve can’t transmit pain signals to your brain, and you stop feeling the discomfort.

 Your provider may recommend rhizotomy to alleviate chronic arm, leg, back, and neck pain.
 Since the procedure targets spinal nerves, it stops pain signals from anywhere in your body and relieves many types of pain.

 These are a few examples of the conditions treated with rhizotomy: